 Google Analytics 4 Transition & Migration

 Google Analytics 4 is coming, and your website needs to transition to it as quickly as possible.
-However, it is crucial that you plan for the transition ahead of time.
+However, you must plan for the transition ahead of time.
 There are some steps you should take to make sure your data is properly transferred.
 These steps will make the process much smoother to track your visitor using digital marketing & SEO.

 Overview of Google Analytics 4